 - Effectively communicate and present project results in oral, written, and graphic forms.

-- Demonstrate confidence in undertaking new (unfamiliar) analyses using GIS, troubleshoot problems in GIS, and seek help from software/website help menus and the GIS community to solve problems.
+- Demonstrate confidence in undertaking new (unfamiliar) analysis using GIS, troubleshoot problems in GIS, and seek help from software/website help menus and the GIS community to solve problems.

-- Apply mathematical concepts, including statistical methods, to data to be used in geospatial analyses.
+- Apply mathematical concepts, including statistical methods, to data to be used in geospatial analysis.